 - Amazon finds its profit horse in AWS: Why it's so disruptive to IT's old guard (ZDNet)

-When is AWS happening?
+When was AWS launched?

 AWS launched in 2006, though various services and geographic service regions have been added continually since launch.
-Presently, AWS services are available from 11 distinct "regions": US East (Northern Virginia), US West (Oregon and Northern California), Brazil (São Paulo), Europe (Ireland and Germany), Southeast Asia (Singapore), East Asia (Tokyo, Seoul, Beijing), and Australia (Sydney).
-A twelfth region exclusively for GovCloud users exists in the Northwestern United States.
+Presently, AWS services are available from 15 distinct "regions": US East (Ohio and Northern Virginia), US West (Oregon and Northern California), Canada, (Montreal), Brazil (São Paulo), England (London), EU (Ireland and Germany), Southeast Asia (Singapore), East Asia (Tokyo, Seoul, Beijing), India (Mumbai), and Australia (Sydney).
+An additional region exclusively for GovCloud users exists in the Northwestern United States.

 - AWS amps up high performance computing with NICE acquisition (TechRepublic)